phani91/Vams/README.md

 		-> Breakdown Generator
 		-> Ideal Sample and Hold for internal periods
 		-> Ideal Sample and Hold for external clock
-		->
+		-> Ideal Track and Hold for internal periods with no hidden state -> Ideal Track and Hold for external clock with no hidden state ->
 		->